-January - February Foundation Skills Assessment (FSA)
+Foundation Skills Assessment (FSA)

-Assessment Administration in Schools runs from: January 9 – February 17, 2017
+Assessment Administration in Schools runs from: October 2 – November 10, 2017

-- FSA 2017 Live online administration will be available from January 9, 2017 to February 17, 2017.
+- FSA 2017/18 Live online administration will be available from October 2, 2017 to November 10, 2017

 - In order for students to demonstrate problem solving skills in numeracy, the numeracy written response questions may require students to solve problems in multiple parts and steps.

-- All written-response questions for the FSA will be scored at the school or district level.
+- All written response questions for the FSA will be scored at the school or district level.
 Funding will be provided to support scoring activities.

 - The Ministry provides support for scoring/training that includes: